Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Results

-Here, with our case study simulation results, we demonstrate this perspective by mapping the CFTZ using the definition in Eq. (\ref{eq:CFTA_stat}) with a threshold flooding difference of $\epsilon = 0.1$ m.
-CFTZs are delineated for the 10-, 50-, 100-, and 500-year events (Fig. \ref{fig:stat_cftz}), with WSEs and WSE differences shown along a transect of the Amite River (Fig. \ref{fig:amite_transect}).
-Across all return periods, a pronounced discontinuity in flood depth occurs near the I-10 freeway and Highway 641 because of flow blockage, with greater flood depths consistently south and west of these roads.
-In our results, flood depths rise by as much as 0.7 m across return periods (Fig. \ref{fig:stat_cftz}).
-In the upper Amite River, hydrologic flooding dominates the frequency of high flood depths, while in coastal areas around Lake Maurepas, both hydrologic and surge drivers act together to raise the frequency of extreme depths.
-Consequently, with increasing return period, the CFTZ expands into coastal Lake Maurepas but contracts downstream along the Amite (Figs. \ref{fig:stat_cftz}, \ref{fig:amite_transect}).
-Transect results show that the largest WSE changes occur where flood depths are already frequent, with the most pronounced increases near the 50-km mark.
-Overall, percent increases in return period flood depths range from 5\% to 50\%, with the Amite River corridor experiencing some of the greatest changes.
-As the return period increases so does the CFTZ area, and for the 10-, 50-, 100-, and 500-year events, the CFTZ areas are 840 km$^2$, 992 km$^2$, 1614 km$^2$, and 1829 km$^2$, respectively (Fig. \ref{fig:stat_cftz}).
-Notably, some areas south of I-10 also experience 50\% increases in flooding for certain return periods (Fig. \ref{fig:cftz_percent_increase}).
+Applying the statistical CFTZ definition of Eq. (\ref{eq:CFTA_stat}) with $\epsilon=0.1$ m, CFTZs were delineated for the 10\%, 2\%, 1\%, and 0.2\% AEP flood events (Fig. \ref{fig:stat_cftz}).
+Water surface elevations (WSEs) and the corresponding compound-flood depth increases are shown along the Amite River transect (Fig. \ref{fig:amite_transect}).
+Across all AEPs, a pronounced discontinuity in flood depth occurs near the I-10 freeway and Highway 641 because of flow blockage, with consistently greater flood depths south and west of these transportation corridors.
+In the upper Amite River, compound flooding is primarily controlled by hydrologic processes, whereas around Lake Maurepas the combined influence of hydrologic and coastal processes produces substantially greater flood depths.
+With decreasing AEP, the CFTZ expands into the Lake Maurepas wetlands while contracting downstream along the Amite River (Figs. \ref{fig:stat_cftz} and \ref{fig:amite_transect}).
+The Amite River transect further illustrates these spatial patterns.
+The largest increases in WSE occur where flooding is already frequent, with the most pronounced changes occurring near the 50-km mark of Amite River transect (Fig. \ref{fig:amite_transect}).

-Non-tropical events modestly affect the CFTZ outside main stream networks but significantly contribute to the WSE along the Amite River.
-For the 10-year event, the non-tropical WSE contribution increases linearly from 0 m at 0 km to 1.2 m at 50 km; and for 50- and 100-year events, increases are nearly uniform at 0.6 m and 0.3 m, respectively, for 0 km to 50 km along the Amite River transect (Fig. \ref{fig:hydro-contrib}).
-In reality, this contribution from the non-tropical storms is likely lower because the generated tropical rainfall generator of this study \cite<i.e.,>{villarini2022probabilistic} smooths over the peak rainfall, as discussed in the previous section.
-Future work should refine tropical storm rainfall to better constrain non-tropical contributions to compound flooding.